-- 3. Scroll through the list and click on the IPConfigure Fusion service.
+- Scroll through the list and click on the service you need to work on: the Orchid Fusion VMS service or the Orchid Fusion VMS Rclone Service.
 (Notice that the status of the service will appear in the Status column.) - Click the Restart the service button/link (at the left of the list of services) to restart the service.
 (Click the Stop the service link if you need to stop the service.)